VectorInstitute/interpretability/instructions.md

 This is a step-by-step guide to run the examples and training code present in the repository.
+Any specific instructions to run a code within a folder will be present in the folder's `README.md`.

 ## Running on the cluster